 Massachusetts Employee Notification Requirement

-The revision the Act requires employers with 50 more employees to “notify each employee of the rights and responsibilities provided by this section including those related to notification requirements and confidentiality”.
-The Deputy Chief urged employers to make employees aware of the law through any communications means at an employer’s disposal – including the option to provide employees with the text of the Act.
+The revision the act requires employers with 50 more employees to “notify each employee of the rights and responsibilities provided by this section including those related to notification requirements and confidentiality.”
+State officials urged employers to make employees aware of the law through any communications means at an employer’s disposal – including the option to provide employees with the text of the act.

-- Displaying or distributing a general notice containing the language of the Act.
+- Displaying or distributing a general notice containing the language of the law

-If you are an employer with 50 or more employees covered under the Act, you need to communicate to your employees the workplace rights and responsibilities of Section 52E in the Domestic Violence Act.
-Meanwhile, GovDocs will continue to monitor the State to see if the Act triggers changes to existing postings or the release of a new posting.
+If you are an employer with 50 or more employees covered under the act, you need to communicate to your employees the workplace rights and responsibilities of Section 52E in the Domestic Violence Act.
+Meanwhile, GovDocs will continue to monitor the state to see if the law triggers changes to existing postings or the release of a new posting.